Asheford Institute Of Antiques - Antique & Appraisal Home Study Course

 Picture

-Picking the best Antique and Collectible Internet sites can be a daunting task.
-Many of the sites you liked yesterday, are no longer around today.
-And, while a number of Internet locations can provide useful information, sometimes over time they slip, and simply become marketing and advertising sites.
+Picking the most useful antique, vintage, and collectible web sites can sometimes be a daunting task.
+Many of the sites you bookmarked yesterday are no longer around today.
+And, while a number of Internet locations can provide some guidance and direction, over time they can slip, and simply become marketing and advertising tools, rather than sources of useful information.

-With this in mind, the writers at the Asheford Institute have undertaken the task of showing our students a few of the best sites we think are out there in relation to the antique and collectible market.
+With this in mind, the writers at the Asheford Institute have undertaken the task of showcasing a few of the best sites we've found in regard to today's decorative arts marketplace.
 These are sites that do more than just sell a product or service, but sites that can actually help teach, and inform through their online presence.
-With that in mind, here are the A.I.A.'s TOP WEB PICKS for antiques and collectibles...
+So, without further ado, here are the school's Top Ten decorative arts web sites as picked by staff writers and instructors at the Institute..

-1. Maine Antique Digest - With a recent update of their web site, including a nice archival link to older stories, and a database of "prices" for subscribers, many consider M.A.D. to be the "bible" of antique publications (AKA, The New York Times of Antiques).
-With all this superb content... we feel that's probably enough reason to visit!
+1. Maine Antique Digest - With a recent update of their web site, including a nice archival link to older stories, and a database of prices for subscribers, many consider M.A.D. to be the bible of antique publications (AKA, The New York Times of Antiques).
+With all this superb content, that's probably enough reason to visit!

 http://www.maineantiquedigest.com